Evaluating Your Billing & Payment Solution: Key Questions to Ask As a Financial Advisor

 2. What are the terms of use and acceptable use policy?

 Surprisingly, this question tends to get overlooked by financial advisors when evaluating billing and payment solutions, yet it happens to be the most crucial question you can ask.
 It’s absolutely vital for the success of your business that you carefully read and understand the Acceptable Use Policy of any platform you’re considering.
-Many platforms restrict the use of financial services business, and you could find yourself at risk of getting kicked off the platform.
+Many platforms restrict the use of financial services businesses, and you could find yourself at risk of getting kicked off the platform.
 Quickbooks Merchant, PayPal, Wave, Square, and Venmo are just a few examples of platforms that impose such restrictions.

 Trust us, it is not a matter of if you will be kicked off those platforms for charging for financial planning fees, but when you will be kicked off.